Last Game

 ...
 See More ...
 See Less -

-Washington (foot) is out for Sunday's game versus the Magic.
+Washington (ankle) is available for Wednesday's game against the Nuggets.

 ...
 See More ...
 See Less -